COVID policies supersede anything listed.

 Please be advised that changes to cost of attendance can change a student’s need‐based financial aid.

-If students take a leave of absence or withdraw from the college, the last day for a refund of tuition, room & board is March 31, 2021.
+If students take a leave of absence or withdraw from the college, the last day for a refund of tuition, room & board is as stated above.
 Students will be prorated based on the number of days in attendance.

-If students choose to do remote learning midway through the semester, the last day for a refund of room & board is March 31, 2021.
+If students choose to do remote learning midway through the semester, the last day for a refund of room & board is as stated above.
 Students will be prorated based on the number of days on campus.

-- Juniata only grants non-campus permission to students who have fullfilled the 4 year residency requirement.
+- A housing exemption may be granted to students who have fullfilled the 4 year residency requirement.
 Inquiry at the Office of Campus & Residential Life for details.